Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Range

-The pine grosbeak breeds from Alaska east to Nova Scotia and northern Maine and in the coniferous forests in the mountains of the Western United States.
+mapThe pine grosbeak breeds from Alaska east to Nova Scotia and northern Maine and in the coniferous forests in the mountains of the Western United States.
 It winters in its breeding range south into the northern United States, including New Hampshire.

 Habitat

-The pine grosbeak breeds in coniferous forests.
-It winters in coniferous, deciduous, mixed forests, and other areas where it can find food, including cities and suburban areas.
+pine grosbeakThe pine grosbeak breeds in coniferous forests.
+It winters in coniferous, deciduous, mixed forests and other areas where it can find food, including cities and suburban areas.

 Diet

-Most of the pine grosbeak's diet is made up of seeds, buds, and fruits, but it also eats insects.
+Most of the pine grosbeak's diet is made up of seeds, buds, and fruits, but it also occasionally eats insects.

 Life Cycle

-pine grosbeak The female pine grosbeak lays 3-4 eggs in a twig nest lined with lichen, moss, and grass.
+pine grosbeakThe female pine grosbeak lays 3-4 eggs in a twig nest lined with lichen, moss, and grass.
 The nest is built close to the ground.
-The female incubates the eggs for 13 - 14 days.
+The female incubates the eggs for 13-14 days.
 The male brings the female food while she is incubating the eggs.
 Both the male and the female feed the chicks.
-The chicks fledge when they are about two weeks old, but may still be fed by their parents.
+The chicks fledge when they are about two weeks old, but they may still be fed by their parents after they fledge.

 Behavior

 During the breeding season, pine grosbeaks are usually found in pairs.
-In the winter they gather in flocks to forage for food.
-They are somewhat nomadic, and move from place to place in search of food.
+In the winter, they gather in flocks to forage for food.
+They are somewhat nomadic and move from place to place in search of food.